jstetich/LCWMD_Monitoring_sum/Analysis/Chloride_Frequencies.md

 The Long Creek Watershed, almost three and a half square miles in area, is dominated by commercial land use.
-The Maine Mall is one of the largest land owners in the watershed, and it is surrounded by a range of commercial businesses, from medical offices, to car washes.
+The Maine Mall is one of the largest landowners in the watershed, and it is surrounded by a range of commercial businesses, from medical offices, to car washes.
 About a third of the watershed in impervious surfaces like roads, parking lots, and rooftops.